[ Printer Friendly Version ] [ Report Abuse ]

 "Well as you heard, it wasn't so great because Malfoy got out of Azkaban.
-I was hoping I would never see his face again but somehow, that's not going to happen," Ron answered, leaving her side now to head back into the living room with his sister and best-friend.
+I was hoping I would never see his face again but somehow, that's not going to happen," Ron gloats, leaving her side now to head back into the living room with his sister and best-friend.

-Hermione already knows who the letter would be from and eyed Ron as he swallowed rather loudly.
-Ron seemed too scared to get up so Hermione did so, walking to the window and cracking it open so Lavender's owl could come in.
-Hermione took the letter and looked down at it.
+Hermione already knows who the letter is from and eyes Ron as he swallows rather loudly.
+Ron seems too scared to get up so Hermione does so, walking to the window and cracking it open so Lavender's owl can come in.
+Hermione takes the letter off of the owl’s outstretched leg and looks down at it.

-It read in cursive ‘To Won Won’.
+It reads in cursive ‘To Won Won’

 Thanks so very much for even clicking the link to read my story.
 This is my second Dramione.
 I will greatly appreciate if you have time and can read and review because advice and CC is always quite helpful!

 I enjoy reading reviews from everyone and always try to edit my story a little better with any 'tweaks' you guys might help me with.